rvenutolo/gs-accessing-twitter/README.md

 The `helloTwitter()` method is annotated with `@RequestMapping` to indicate that it should handle GET requests for the root path (/).
 The first thing it does is check to see if the user has authorized the application to access their Twitter data.
 If not, then the user is redirected to `ConnectController` where they may kick off the authorization process.

-If the user has authorized the application to access their Twitter data, then it will fetch the user's profile as well as a list of profiles belonging to the user's friends (the Twitter users that the user follows).
+If the user has authorized the application to access their Twitter data, then the application will be able to fetch almost any data pertaining to the authorizing user.
+For the purposes of this guide's application, it will only fetch the user's profile as well as a list of profiles belonging to the user's friends (the Twitter users that the user follows, not those that follow the user).
 Both are placed into the model to be displayed by the view identified as "hello".

 Speaking of the "hello" view, here it is as a Thymeleaf template: